×

 Select any point on the chart to see the data for that year.

-Annual, 2001–2022.
-LISEP assumes each adult is a median earner, and couples comprise a dual-earning, median-income household.
+Annual, 2001–2023.
+LISEP assumes each adult is a full-time worker earning the median wage, and couples comprise a dual-earning household

 TLC by Expense Category